vesterheim/vesterheim.github.io/exhibitions/special/skal-scandinavian-spirits/index.md

 More specific information about these and other Skål events will be announced soon.

-Vesterheim’s presentation of this exhibition is sponsored by Dennis Johnson, The Edward Jones Investment Offices of Dick Cuvelier and Troy Whitehill, and Dennis Larson.
+Vesterheim’s presentation of this exhibition is sponsored by Dennis Johnson, The Edward Jones Investment Offices of Dick Cuvelier and Troy Whitehill, A&J Petersburg Agency, and Dennis Larson.